Stronachlachar, Loch Katrine

 About Stronachlachar

 I've been to Stronachlachar many times, often arriving by boat.
 Loch Katrine is a beautiful loch, and this part of it is stunning, with views that can vary dramatically with changing weather.
-You may get lucky and see a Golden Eagle or Osprey, and if that sounds of interest, one of the two RSPB reserves in the National Park is just a few miles away at Inversnaid.
+You may get lucky and see a Golden Eagle or Osprey, and if that sounds interesting, one of the two RSPB reserves in the National Park is just a few miles away at Inversnaid.

 History of Stronachlachar